 The size and complexity of software has grown tremendously in recent decades.
 Though largely beneficial, this has led to unchecked bloat issues that are especially severe for modern object-oriented applications due to their excessive use of indirection, abstraction, and ease of extensibility.
-This problem of customizing and tailoring modern applications to only used components, in an automated fashion, is a long standing problem [25, 28, 32, 42, 43, 45, 49, 56, 58, 60, 64, 65].
+This problem of customizing and tailoring modern applications to only used components, in an automated fashion, is a long standing problem [27, 34, 45, 46, 52, 59, 61, 63, 67].

-Prior work on code size reduction focuses primarily on C/C++ binaries [25, 32, 42, 43, 49, 65], motivated by the long-held belief that C/C++ programs are easier to attack and are often choices for software development for embedded systems.
-However, with the rise of cloud computing, Android-based smart-phones, and smarthome internet-of-the-things, a managed, object-oriented language such as Java is making its way into all important domains and machines of all sizes.
-Although reducing the size of Java bytecode, which is the main goal of our effort, may not ultimately lead to a significant improvement in a traditional stand-alone machine setting, its benefit becomes orders of magnitude more significant in many modern small and large-scale computing scenarios-smaller bytecode size directly translates to reduced download size and loading time in smartphones and reduced closure serialization time in big data systems such as Apache Spark; these are all important performance metrics for which companies are willing to spend significant resources in optimizing.
+Prior work on code size reduction focuses primarily on C/C++ binaries [27, 34, 45, 46, 52, 68], motivated by the long-held belief that C/C++ programs are easier to attack and are often choices for developing embedded systems.
+However, with the rise of cloud computing, Android-based smart-phones, and smart-home internetof-the-things, a managed, object-oriented language such as Java is making its way into all important domains.
+Although reducing the size of Java bytecode may not ultimately lead to a significant improvement in a traditional stand-alone machine setting, its benefit becomes orders of magnitude more significant in many modern small and large-scale computing scenarios-smaller bytecode size directly translates to reduced download size and loading time in smartphones and reduced closure serialization time in big data systems such as Apache Spark; these are all important performance metrics for which companies are willing to spend significant resources in optimizing.

-However, past work has not given much attention to Java, especially debloating modern Java applications.
-Of particular interest to us is Tip et al.'s work [58] in the late 1990s that proposes various bytecode transformations for software debloating, which have since been utilized by other researchers [4, 13, 28].
-In surveying the literature, we find that their effectiveness has yet to be systematically
+However, past work has not given much attention to Java, especially modern Java applications.
+Of particular interest to us is Tip et al.'s work [61] in the late 1990s that proposes various debloating transformations, which have since been utilized by other researchers [6, 15, 30].
+In surveying the literature, we find that their effectiveness has yet to be systematically evaluated on a real-world benchmark of modern Java applications.
+All previous implementations of those bytecode transformations relied on pure static analysis to identify reachable code, hereby ignoring code reachable through reflection, dynamic proxy, callbacks from native code, etc. Recent studies find that dynamic language features are prevalent and they pose direct challenges in the soundness of static analysis [33, 39].
+This unsoundness makes debloating unsafe-removing dynamically invoked code and inducing subsequent test failures.
+Furthermore, evaluations in prior work focus mostly on size reduction rather than behavior preservation, which raises a big safety concern for adopting debloating techniques in practice.

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than ACM must be honored.
-Abstracting with credit is permitted.
-To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-Request permissions from permissions@acm.org.
+Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for third-party components of this work must be honored.
+For all other uses, contact the owner/author(s).